Skip to content

 Command What it does

-Conformal: Analyze Current File Save and re-analyze
+Conformal: Analyze Current File Save and re-analyze the current file

-Conformal: Toggle Fixpoint Mode Fixed-point loop analysis
+Conformal: Toggle Fixpoint Mode Enable or disable fixed-point loop analysis

 Conformal: Toggle Strict Mode Show all warnings including informational and low-confidence diagnostics